Radiofrequency tissue reduction for turbinate hypertrophy (IPG36)

 Fast, easy summary view of NICE guidance on 'ear nose and throat conditions'

-If you wish to be alerted to developments regarding this procedure, including the release of the consultation document, you will first need to log in and you can express an interest here
+If you wish to be alerted to developments regarding this procedure, including the release of the consultation document, please express your interest here.

 E04.2 Excision of turbinate of nose NEC